Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 Basal joint arthritis

 Cartilage is a type of tissue that cushions and lubricates the joints.
-It allows bones within the joint to move across each other without friction.
+It allows bones within the joint to glide alongside each other without friction.

 - pain, stiffness, or swelling of the thumb joint